deannabosschert/real-time-web-2021/README.md

 - [x] Description of external data source
 - [x] Description of real-time events (making use of sockets)

-Complexity You’ve implemented enough real-time functionality for us to test your comprehension of the subject.
-A lot of functionality is self-written.
-You are able to manipulate online examples live.
 - [x] Implemented enough real-time functionality to test my comprehension of the subject (I also made a quite complex structure last year that I decided to leave out for this one, but along with this project it should show enough.)
-- [ ] I've written all of the functionality myself and I'm proud I actually did it all by myself lol, I have asked for help and been in a call with
+- [x] I've written all of the functionality myself and I'm proud I actually did it all by myself lol, I have asked for help and been in a call with Reinier to Rubber Ducky' and contacted Justus but that's all
+- [x] I am able to manipulate online examples live; I can pull up the database, reset the current amounts and then update by doing voting sessions.
+- [x] User is influencing API requests between server and source
+- [x] I have set up the data manipulations myself
+- [x] The server maintains a data model and each client is continuously updated with the correct data. (sockets!)
+- [x] Multiple clients can connect to the server.
+- [x] Interaction works as expected
+- [x] I can explain how my app approaches this.

 ### Should have
 - [x] Database connection to store votes
+- [ ] Interaction is not dependent on the number of clients --> setTimeOut on the matching of users, and catch to a solo room if no other user is found?

 ### Could have
 - [x] Retrieve top-10 photos from database
 - [x] Multiplayer voting (rooms)
+- [ ] By interacting with the app, a user can influence the data model of the server in real time by directly modifying data --> idk if the DB-connection influence counts, or the Rooms?

 ### Won't have (? yea..)